 Improve Your Diet Seborrheic dermatitis seems to be linked to poor diet as well as mental stress.
 It’s not an easy thing to change if you’re suffering from depression and your skin is flaring up, but it’s worth looking at strategies which might make eating healthier more possible, whether that’s treating yourself to meal-planner boxes, asking for support from friends or making sure you get your five-a-day.

 Protect Your Skin Keep your face well-hydrated in hot, dry or cold weather, all of which can make the skin barrier more fragile, and increase the likelihood of flares.
 Apply a good, non-irritating balm (like Skin Salvation) or cream (such as Balmonds Daily Moisturising Cream) daily.

 Balmonds Scalp Oil is a great antimicrobial rescue oil; it can be massaged into the scalp and the hairline, and left on overnight.
 (Put down an old towel on our pillow as the oil can stain, and wash out with a mild SLS-free shampoo in the morning.)
-It can also be used as a topical rescue oil on smaller areas of seborrheic dermatitis.
+It can also be used as a topical rescue oil on smaller areas of skin prone to seborrheic dermatitis.

 See the next in our series of articles about seborrheic dermatitis here: Which Foods Trigger Seborrheic Dermatitis?